 - elevation in liver enzymes (on bloodwork)

 Talk to your vet if you notice any of the above symptoms.

-Clomipramine should not be used in dogs that have taken an MAOI inhibitor such as selegiline recently, so inform your veterinarian if your dog was recently on this medication.
-Clomipramine also should not be used in dogs that have glaucoma or heart disease or in dogs where there is a concern for urine retention.
+Clomipramine should be used with caution in dogs that are taking certain other medications, including behavior modifying drugs such as MAOI inhibitors like Selegiline, SSRI's and some opioid pain medications, so inform your veterinarian if your dog was recently on these medications or is currently taking them.
+Clomipramine also should not be used in dogs that have glaucoma, thyroid disease, certain heart diseases or in dogs where there is a concern for urine retention.

 Overdoses of clomipramine can be life-threatening, so if you suspect your dog got into their medication take your dog to the vet immediately.
 Signs of an overdose can include seizures, an abnormal heart rhythm, and even heart failure.

-Clomipramine can be a handy medication to help your dog with their behavioral quirks.
-If you think your dog may benefit from being on it talk to your veterinarian.
+Clomipramine can be a handy medication to help your dog's anxiety and improve its quality of life.
+If you think your dog may benefit from being on it, talk to your veterinarian.

 Moraczewski J, Aedma KK.
 Tricyclic antidepressants.
 In: StatPearls.
 StatPearls Publishing; 2022.